 If you have been wondering “how much do personal trainers make?” this article will be perfect for you guys!
 The health and fitness industry has been booming ever since the baby boomer generation realized the necessity to stay fit and healthy.
 The personal training industry is becoming one of the highest sought after services in America today.
 Because of this high demand, personal trainer salary and how much personal trainers make, keeps increasing.
 Over the last 10 years, personal training has had a 24% job growth.
 According to CNN.com it is ranking number 18 in their list for top jobs in America.
-If personal training keeps on growing at the same rate that it has been over the last 10 years, there will be an additional 60,000 jobs created over the next decade.
+If personal training keeps on growing at the same rate that has the last 10 years, there will be additional 60,000 jobs created over the next decade.
 This growth is much higher than the average.
 In my article I will be discussing how much the average full-time as well as part-time trainer will make in 2016.
 By then you’ll have an excellent idea of what personal trainer salary you can expect to make.
-Some other great articles to start out on is my huge guide on how to become a personal trainer as well as the best personal trainers certifications!
+Some other great articles to start out on our my huge guide on how to become a personal trainer as well as the best personal trainers certifications!
 Let’s jump right in!

 What is the starting salary for a personal trainer?

 A starting personal trainer that is just Certified should expect to make approximately $39,000 every year according to ideafit.com.
 And according to money.cnn the median salary is $56,000.
 Of course this is not always a clear-cut number and there are multiple factors to consider when calculating this number.
 The biggest factor by far is your ability to network and how quickly you can build your first client base.
-It should be relatively easy to build a client base that is large enough to be working full-time.
+It should be relatively easy to build a client base that is large enough to be working full-time from.
 This is especially true if you are working at a large corporate gym that has multiple members.
 It is also much easier if you have a dedicated sales team for personal training.
-If you want to learn how to sell your own personal training, check out this article!
+If you want to learn how to sell your own personal training check out this article!
 You will still need to be actively reaching out to friends and family and acquaintances as well as networking with new people you meet around your gym.
-If you have the ability to gain your clients on top of the clients the sales team hands to you, it will be much easier to reach full-time employment.
+If you have the ability to gain your clients on top of the clients the sales team hands to you it will be much easier to reach full-time employment.
 I use lots of marketing techniques to get more clients if I really need them!

 If you have a goal of part-time employment as a personal trainer, you can expect to make between $20,000 and $25,000 pretty quickly.
-If you have very ambitious goals, you can reasonably envision making $50,000-$100,000 or more.
-Becoming a successful personal trainer is not that hard as long as you put the work in!
+If you have very ambitious goals, you can reasonably envision making $50,000-$100,000 or more. becoming a successful personal trainer is not that hard as long as you put the work in!
 These numbers are completely attainable but will take focus and dedication on your part.
 The reason I built PTpioneer.com was to help individuals like you get started in the personal training industry.
 I wish I had a site like this when I was starting out.
 My goal is to help you overcome any hurdles you might come across when starting out in the industry.
 Let’s talk about the different factors that can affect how much money you can make as a personal trainer.

 Factors that can influence your salary as a personal trainer